The world of finance and investing is not pretty in general.

 - Smart people will tell you: it is unregulated Wild West there and you should be warned.

 - But this does NOT excuse the shocking lack of public discussion about all the wrong things which are going on here.
-Cynical attitudes dominate.
+Cynical attitudes has dominated since ever.

 - The world champion of telling lies on a regular basis and not caring at all about his reputation is Craig Wright: